-While the job responsibilities of interior design assistants can differ depending on the role, these professionals aid certified interior designers (CID) in their day-to-day job duties.
+An interior design assistant is becoming a popular entry point into the interior design industry.
+These professionals aid CIDs in their day-to-day duties.
 Interior design assistants can play a supportive role by assisting with administrative, clerical, and design-oriented tasks.
-They can also help share the design workload and act as an extra set of eyes on projects.
+Client communication, record keeping, vendor coordination, and operation of computer-aided drafting programs are all in a day’s work.
+Individuals in this field can also help share the design workload and act as an extra set of eyes on projects.
 Factors that impact job duties and responsibilities include the type of interior design (residential or commercial), state regulations defining the role, and an employer’s needs.

 In many states, only a two-year college degree is required.
 However, interior design assistants take many of the core classes offered to student CIDs.
 These often include many technical and creative courses as well as the ability to earn job experience while in school.
 In established design programs, students receive instruction from expert design professors eager to pass on their knowledge.

 Certified interior designers are highly qualified for roles as interior design consultants.
 These individuals work with either residential or commercial clients to plan aesthetic and spatial layouts by recommending color schemes, furnishings, lighting, and other decorative accessories.
 CIDs will meet with clients and review the space to get a feel for individual preferences and styles.
 Once a layout and concept are approved, CIDs will often work with a select vendor of their choosing to complete the actual installation.
 Many CIDs are self-employed or provide freelance services, though some designers work full-time for an employer.